LieberInstitute/SPEAQeasy/README.md

 + `--force_trim`  Include this flag to perform triming on all inputs.
 By default, only inputs failing fastQC on the adapter content metric are trimmed.
 + `--use_salmon`  Include this flag to quantify transcripts with Salmon rather than the default of Kallisto.

+### Nextflow Options ###

+The nextflow command itself provides many additional options you may add to your "main" script.
+A few of the most commonly applicable ones are documented below.
+For a full list, type `[path to nextflow] run -h`- the full list does not appear to be documented at [nextflow's website](https://www.nextflow.io/).

++ `-w [path]` Path to the directory where nextflow will place temporary files.
+This directory can fill up very quickly, especially for large experiments, and so it can be useful to set this to a scratch directory or filesystem with plenty of storage capacity.
++ `-resume` Include this flag if pipeline execution halts with an error for any reason, and you wish to continue where you left off from last run.
+Otherwise, BY DEFAULT, NEXTFLOW WILL RESTART EXECUTION FROM THE BEGINNING.
++ `-with-report [filename]` Include this to produce an html report with execution details (such as memory usage, completion details, and much more)
++ `N [email address]` Sends email to the specified address to notify the user regarding pipeline completion.
+Note that nextflow relies on the `sendmail` tool for this functionality- therefore `sendmail` must be available for this option to work.

 ### Manifest ###

 This pipeline requires that a `samples.manifest` file exists (see the `--input` flag), to describe the samples to be processed by the pipeline.
 The `samples.manifest` file associates each FASTQ file with a path and ID, and allows the pipeline to automatically merge files if necessary.
 Each line in `samples.manifest` should have the following format: